dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/icons.md

 #### Custom Icons

 Streamline caters for pretty much all of Eufemia's icon needs.
-However, sometimes there is a need for a custom icon. in these cases please contact one of Eufemia's design leads.
+However, sometimes there is a need for a custom icon.
+In these cases please contact one of Eufemia's design leads.